datachainlab/cross-chain-hackathon/README.md

 The trade is empowered by our Cross framework, which supports a cross-chain atomic swap between blockchains connected via IBC.

-Our Demo is the following:
+Our Demo Movie is the following:

 [![](http://img.youtube.com/vi/9teHoCH492c/0.jpg)](http://www.youtube.com/watch?v=9teHoCH492c "Demonstration movie")